romankondratiev/fs_1920/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d03ed1bc12b0e6789bae/maintainability)](https://codeclimate.com/github/romankondratiev/fs_1920/maintainability)

+## This webapp allows to search for soccer players and build perfect team with specific budgets.

-The database was exported from the FIFA 2019 players database: https://www.kaggle.com/karangadiya/fifa19
+The database for this project was exported from the FIFA 2019 players database: https://www.kaggle.com/karangadiya/fifa19